-- There have been very rare cases of certain kinds of cancer in children and adult patients taking Humira or other TNF blockers. - People with more serious rheumatoid arthritis that have had the disease for a long time may have a higher than average risk of getting lymphoma (a cancer that affects the lymph system) and leukaemia (a cancer that affects the blood and bone marrow). - If you take Humira the risk of getting lymphoma, leukaemia, or other cancers may increase.
+- There have been very rare cases of certain kinds of cancer in children and adult patients taking Humira or other TNF blockers. - People with more serious rheumatoid arthritis that have had the disease for a long time may have a higher than average risk of getting lymphoma (a cancer that affects the lymph system) and leukaemia (a cancer that affects the blood and bone marrow). - If your child takes Humira the risk of getting lymphoma, leukaemia, or other cancers may increase.
 On rare occasions, an uncommon and severe type of lymphoma, has been seen in patients taking Humira.
-Some of those patients were also treated with azathioprine or 6-mercaptopurine. - Tell your doctor if you are taking azathioprine or 6-mercaptopurine with Humira. - Cases of non-melanoma skin cancer have been observed in patients taking Humira. - If new skin lesions appear during or after therapy or if existing lesions change appearance, tell your doctor. - There have been cases of cancers, other than lymphoma in patients with a specific type of lung disease called Chronic Obstructive Pulmonary Disease (COPD) treated with another TNF blocker.
-If you have COPD, or are a heavy smoker, you should discuss with your doctor whether treatment with a TNF blocker is appropriate for you.
+Some of those patients were also treated with azathioprine or 6-mercaptopurine. - Tell your doctor if your child is taking azathioprine or 6-mercaptopurine with Humira. - Cases of non-melanoma skin cancer have been observed in patients taking Humira. - If new skin lesions appear during or after therapy or if existing lesions change appearance, tell your doctor. - There have been cases of cancers, other than lymphoma in patients with a specific type of lung disease called Chronic Obstructive Pulmonary Disease (COPD) treated with another TNF blocker.
+If your child has COPD, or is a heavy smoker, you should discuss with your doctor whether treatment with a TNF blocker is appropriate for your child.